-In addition to the off-site biogeochemical and hydrologic consequences, we evaluated the extent to which land use changes in the surrounding natural coastal lands accompanied and could be related to intensification in the irrigation district.
-Our assessment of coastal land use dynamics was based on the analysis of satellite time-series data and formal interviews with ejido households and shrimp farm managers.
-Using a combination of supervised and unsupervised maximum likelihood classification, we produced thematic land use and land cover maps of subscenes from two mosaicked Landsat images from 1973 (MSS), 1992 (MSS), and 2001 (ETM) for change detection and modeling.
-In addition, we conducted 131 formal household interviews with 41 different coastal ejidos (controlling approximately 70 percent of coastal ejido land) and 88 formal interviews with private and ejido shrimp farms.
-We set out to conduct interviews in all the coastal ejidos and operating shrimp farms in our study region.
+In addition to the off-site biogeochemical and hydrologic consequences, we evaluated the extent to which land-use changes in the surrounding natural coastal lands accompanied and could be related to intensification in the irrigation district.
+Our assessment of coastal land-use dynamics was based on the analysis of satellite time series data, and formal interviews with ejido households and shrimp farm managers.
+Using a combination of supervised and unsupervised maximum likelihood classification, we produced thematic land-use and land-cover maps of subscenes from two mosaicked Landsat images from 1973 (MSS), 1992 (MSS), and 2001 (ETM), for change detection and modeling.
+In addition, we conducted 131 formal household interviews with 41 different coastal ejidos (controlling approximately 70% of coastal ejido land) and 88 formal interviews with private and ejido shrimp farms.
+We set out to conduct interviews in all the coastal eiidos and operating shrimp farms within our study region.
 However, we had to reduce the sample size slightly due to difficulties with locating households of members for several ejidos and making successful contacts with a few ejido farms.
 We conducted 2-5 household interviews in each ejido we included.
-One interview was with a member of the ejido governing committee, and the others were randomly selected.

-Our results indicated a very rapid and relatively recent expansion of land use changes in the coastal zone, with coastal wetlands and mud flats being converted to aquaculture ponds at an increasing rate (Luers, 2003).
-Our analyses suggest that this expansion has been facilitated by reforms in the fisheries and foreign investment laws, changes in the rural credit system, and the constitutional reform of land tenure laws (Article 27), which allows ejidos for the first time to rent and sell their land (a significant share of which is coastal land) (Naylor et al., 2001; Lewis, 2002; Luers, 2003).
-These policy reforms and their impacts on coastal aquaculture development mirror similar processes and land use changes in the Red River Delta in Vietnam, discussed in this volume (Seto, Chapter 8).

-Our surveys further suggest that a large part of the private shrimp farm development has been carried out by private agricultural farmers from the irrigation district who have had the capital or access to credit to allow them to diversify their production activities.
+One interview was with a member of the ejido governing committee and the others were randomly selected.
+Our results indicated a very rapid and relatively recent expansion of land-use changes in the coastal zone, with coastal wetlands and mudflats being converted to aquaculture ponds at an increasing rate (Luers 2003 Ph.D. dissertation).
+Our analyses suggest that this expansion has been facilitated by reforms in the Fisheries and Foreign Investment Laws, changes in the rural credit system, and the constitutional reform of land tenure laws (Article 27), which allows ejidos for the first time to rent and sell their land (a significant share of which is coastal land) (Naylor et al. 2001, Lewis, 2002, Luers 2003).
+These policy reforms and their impacts on coastal aquaculture development mirror similar processes and land-use changes in the Red River Delta in Vietnam, discussed in this volume (Seto 2004). surveys further suggest that a large part of the private shrimp farm development has been carried out by private agricultural farmers from the irrigation district who have had the capital or access to credit to allow them to diversify their production activities.
 Thus, agricultural intensification in the irrigation district and the expansion of aquaculture appear to be directly linked.
-Our findings highlight the importance of looking beyond simplistic single-cause explanations of land use and land cover dynamics and toward explanations that incorporate both endogenous and exogenous factors that lead to different opportunities and constraints on land use and land cover changes (Lambin et al., 2003).
+Our findings highlight the importance of looking beyond simplistic single-cause explanations of land use/cover dynamics and towards explanations that incorporate both endogenous and exogenous factors that lead to different opportunities and constraints on land-use/cover changes (Lambin et al. 2003).

-Taken together, our analyses suggest managed and natural ecosystems in the Yaqui region are linked biogeochemically, hydrologically, ecologically, and economically (Matson et al., no date-a, no date-b).
+Taken together, our analyses suggest managed and natural ecosystems in the Yaqui region are linked biogeochemically, hydrologically, ecologically, and economically (Matson al in preparation).
 Decisions made in the intensive agricultural area affect off-site areas in a number of ways, many of which may negatively affect natural ecosystems and the services (clean water, healthy fisheries, conservation of species) that they provide.